ProfRJ/bob-chat-llama-cpp-python/README.md

 ```
 - Call the Object:

+This will return a list of replies from the bot, depending on how many messages the bot has decided to write.
 ```
 response = await llama_chat(content="Hi.", username="user")
 ```

-By default, all messages will go to the same channel.
+By default, all messages will be stored together.
 If things aren't so simple you can use a dedicated channel to store different conversations.
 ```
 channel_info = llama_chat.get_channel_info(channel_bot_username="Bob", channel_id="1", channel_name="bobs-place", server_id="1")
 response = await llama_chat(content="Hi.", channel_info=channel_info, username="user")